zero-motorcycle-community/web-tools/README.md

  - / root folder - contains index page for access to all tools, contains the wrapper for the log parser, the log analyzer, related web files, and the downloadable .xls file.

+* Some files may require adjustment to folder paths based on where it's placed on the web server.
+Current design is that all web files reside in a folder on the server called "/zerologparser/"

 ##Log Parser Wrapper
 This function allows uploading a downloaded Zero motorcycle log file (.bin) to the server, which will then run the Python parsing script against the log file and return the text version.